 - Properly registered OHVs may be operated only in the Knight Hollow Area, in areas designated open to OHV use. - Properly-fitted, safety-rated helmets must be worn by OHV drivers and passengers under 18 years of age.
-All drivers and passengers should wear protective headgear. - No one under eight years of age may operate an OHV on public lands. - Operators eight through 15 years of age must possess an OHV education certificate issued or recognized by Utah State Parks and Recreation.
+All drivers and passengers should wear protective headgear. - No one under eight years of age may operate an OHV on public lands. - Operators under 18 must obtain a Youth OHV Education Certificate, while those 18 and older need an Adult OHV Education Certificate recognized by the Division of Outdoor Recreation. https://recreation.utah.gov/offhighway-vehicles/